-Laboratory Procedures Prior To Try In Long Essays
+Laboratory Procedures Before Trying Long Essays

 Question 1.
 Define articulator.
-Give classification, and uses & discuss semi adjustable articulators.
+Give classification, uses, and discuss semi-adjustable articulators.

 Answer: